The 9 Essential Amino Acids To Lower Blood Sugar, Build Muscle & Reduce Stress

 Although animal proteins such as beef, eggs, fish, dairy, and poultry contain good amounts of all nine essential amino acids (making them "complete" proteins), you can also obtain essential amino acids from plant-based foods.
 While it's true that most plant foods don't contain all nine essential amino acids (or at least not in adequate proportions), vegetarians and vegans can ensure healthy intake by consuming a variety of plant protein sources over the course of a day.
 You can search for foods that contain specific amino acids by using the USDA Food Composition Database.

 Here is more on each of the nine essential amino acids, including the main roles each one plays in the body and where to find them in your favorite foods:

 The essential amino acid histidine is needed for the growth and repair of tissue, particularly for the maintenance of myelin sheaths—sleeves of fatty tissue that protect nerve cells, ensuring that they're able to send and receive messages.
-It even helps protect tissues against damage caused by radiation, and functions as a chelating agent to remove heavy metals from the body.
+Research shows that it even helps protect tissues against damage caused by radiation, and functions as a chelating agent to remove heavy metals from the body.

-Histidine has antioxidant and anti-inflammatory properties and plays a role in reducing rheumatoid arthritis symptoms.
-It's a precursor to the neurotransmitter histamine, which plays a vital role in immune functioning and helps produce red and white blood cells.
+Histidine has antioxidant and anti-inflammatory properties and has been studied for its protective effects in chronic disease.
+It is also a precursor to the neurotransmitter histamine, which plays a vital role in immune functioning and helps produce red and white blood cells.